kevinjliang/tf-Faster-RCNN/README.md

 ## Simple Demo
-If you would like to try training and/or testing the Faster R-CNN network, we currently have a model available for cluttered MNIST.
+If you would like to try training and/or testing the Faster R-CNN network, we currently have a complete model available for cluttered MNIST.
 Cluttered MNIST is a dataset of images consisting of randomly scaled MNIST digits embedded in a larger image, with random pieces of other MNIST digits scattered throughout.
 It serves as a simple dataset for detection, as the algorithm must find the digit and classify it.
 PASCAL VOC and MS COCO on the way.

-To run the model:
+To run the model on cluttered MNIST:

 1. Generate the data:
   ```Shell